 Ms. Ceporah Mearns is originally from Panniqtuuq, Nunavut, currently living in Iqaluit.
-Ms. Mearns is a mother of two and is a celebrated children’s book author whose work has been translated into Inuktut and languages worldwide.
-A passionate Researcher and Instructor, Volunteer, and a student in the Qimattuvik program at the Pirurvik Centre in Iqaluit, NU.
-Ms. Mearns places Inuit culture, traditions and language and the forefront of her contribution to her community, territory and global community.
+Ceporah is a mother of two and is a celebrated children’s book author whose work has been translated into Inuktut and languages worldwide.
+A passionate researcher and instructor, volunteer and a student in the Qimattuvik program at the Pirurvik Centre in Iqaluit, NU.
+Ceporah places Inuit culture, traditions and language at the forefront of her contribution to her community, territory and global community.

 2019 CILR Award

 Congratulations Carole Tinqui and Samone Sayese-Whitney, the recipients of our 2019 Certificate in Indigenous Language Revitalization Award.